Project Overview

 Project Type

-• Capacity: Capacity expansion (road widening) or new construction.
+• Capacity: Capacity expansion (road widening), capacity reduction, or new construction.

-• 3R: Extend the service life of the existing facility (3R - rehabilitation, restoration, and/or resurfacing).
+• Preservation: Extend the service life of the existing facility (3R - rehabilitation, restoration, and/or resurfacing) or the reconstruction of the roadways existing horizontal and/ or vertical alignment, but the road or street will remain essentially within the existing corridor.

 • Bike/Ped: Construction of bicycle facilities, sidewalks, or ADA improvements.

-• Signal/ITS: Installation of traffic control signals or implementation of Intelligent Transportation.
+• Intersection: Installation of traffic control signals, implementation of Intelligent Transportation or intersection reconstruction.

 • Bridge: Any work associated with a bridge and/or structure.